Paraphraser/PiBuilder/README-ADVANCED.md

 try_patch "/etc/resolv.conf" "this is an example"
 ```

+The patch algorithm first checks whether the target (the file to be patched in the running system) actually exists.
+If it does not then, returns "success" if the third argument is `true`, otherwise returns "fail".

-The patch algorithm appends `.patch` to the path supplied in the first argument and then invokes `supporting_file()`:
+If the target exists, the patch algorithm appends `.patch` to the path supplied in the first argument and then invokes `supporting_file()`:

 ``` bash
 supporting_file "/etc/resolv.conf.patch"